le717/flask-quick-sql/README.md

 The immediate result of `query()` isn't very useful.
 You'll want to chain a call to `.all()`, `.first()`, or `.one()`.

 You don't get property and key access like `records` gave you.
 You get one or the other.
 By default, you get a dictionary.
 Breaking API change from `records`?
-Yes, I don't care.
+Yes.
+I don't care.

 To get a `collections.namedtuple`, pass `as_nt=True` as a parameter to any method.
 Your type hints will break since you can't define a hint for dynamically created named tuples, but it's what's it's.

 You can also iterate over the whole result set, with each dictionary record being `yield`ed (you cannot get a named tuple when doing this):